jimmy4ai/tronbox/README.md

 # TronBox

-TronBox is a tool for developing, testing, and deploying smart contracts.
-It is designed for blockchains using the TRON Virtual Machine (TVM).
+TronBox is a development framework and testing environment for smart contracts on blockchains using the TRON Virtual Machine (TVM).
+As a fork of [Truffle](https://www.trufflesuite.com/truffle), TronBox brings familiar workflows and powerful tools to the TRON ecosystem, making it easier to build, test, and deploy decentralized applications.

+With TronBox, you get:

 - Built-in smart contract compilation, linking, deployment, and binary management.
-- External script runner that executes scripts within a TronBox environment.
+- An external script runner that executes scripts within a TronBox environment.
-- Interactive console for direct contract communication.
+- An interactive console for direct contract communication.
 - Automated contract testing for rapid development.
-- Scriptable, extensible deployment & migrations framework.
+- A scriptable, extensible deployment & migrations framework.
 - Network management for deploying to any number of public & private networks.

-TronBox is a fork of [Truffle](https://www.trufflesuite.com/truffle).
+Whether you are migrating from Truffle or starting a new TRON project, TronBox provides a seamless and productive development experience.

 ## Quick Start

 ### Install

 Before you can use TronBox, install it using the npm command.
-For details, see [Install TronBox](https://developers.tron.network/reference/install).
+For details, see [Install TronBox](https://tronbox.io/docs/guides/installation).

 ```
 $ npm install -g tronbox